This chapter discusses using dimensions in a data warehouse: It contains the following topics:

 CREATE DIMENSION products_dim LEVEL product IS (products.prod_id) LEVEL subcategory IS (products.prod_subcategory) LEVEL category IS (products.prod_category) HIERARCHY prod_rollup ( product CHILD OF subcategory CHILD OF category ) ATTRIBUTE product_info LEVEL product DETERMINES (products.prod_name, products.prod_desc, prod_weight_class, prod_unit_of_measure, prod_pack_size, prod_status, prod_list_price, prod_min_price) ATTRIBUTE subcategory DETERMINES (prod_subcategory, prod_subcategory_desc) ATTRIBUTE category DETERMINES (prod_category, prod_category_desc);

 The design, creation, and maintenance of dimensions is part of the design, creation, and maintenance of your data warehouse schema.
-Once the dimension has been created, verify that it meets these requirements:
+Once the dimension has been created, verify that it meets the requirements described in Requirements for Dimensions in Data Warehouses.

 You can use the attribute clause in a